uhop/dcl-site/source/docs/general/supercalls/index.md

 * It reserves a special name.
 In the example above it was `this.inherited()`.
 * `this.inherited()` figures out a super method dynamically.
   * The algorithm is much more complex (and more expensive) than the wrapper's one making it very expensive for small frequently called methods.
   * JavaScript lacks required introspection mechanisms forcing to prepare a metadata, when creating an object or a "class".
     * Just like with auto-wrapping above a special "class" creator function is required to produce such metadata.
 * Call to a super is effectively wrapped, which is a negative factor for debugging (more unrelated code to skip).
+* `this.inherited()` as in the example above does not work in strict mode.
+  It needs to know its caller to figure out what to call next, and it takes a caller from `arguments` using `arguments.callee`.
+This is a smart move, which simplifies life of a programmer, yet it is prohibited in strict mode.
+  * This can be remedied by specifying the caller (itself) explicitly.
+    It does the job, but the elegance is lost.

-The performance aspect can be relieved by elaborate caching mechanism, yet it cannot be more performant than a wrapper.
+The performance aspect can be relieved by an elaborate caching mechanism, yet it cannot be more performant than a wrapper.

 The complexity: one extra function call with a non-trivial algorithm inside per supercall.

 ### Double function/closure